-Kassandra Skoulikides is a real estate investor and agent with Londono Group.
-She has transformed herself into a real estate expert in just a few years and has amassed a real estate portfolio of over seven figures to date.
+Kassandra Skoulikides is a real estate investor and broker with Londono Group.
+She has transformed herself into a real estate expert over the last 6 years and has amassed a real estate portfolio of over seven figures to date.
 Despite having a challenging start, she did not let that stop her from doing the inner work and following her dreams.
-She is an advocate for empowering women ; her story of grit and resilience but foremost of tenacity and hard work surpasses all odds.
+She is an advocate for empowering women; her story of grit and resilience but foremost of tenacity and hard work surpasses all odds.
 We loved interviewing her, and we know she is JUST getting started.
 Keep watching, and make sure to read her inspiring story below.

 How long have you been with Londono?

-I’ve been with them for six years since I started.
-It’s a very difficult industry to break into—nobody told me!
-When I started, I had no connections whatsoever, so it was especially challenging, but I have no regrets.
+I’ve been with them for six years now.
+It’s a very difficult industry to break into.
+When I started, I had no connections whatsoever, so it was especially challenging.
 I love what I do.
 Sometimes it feels almost surreal.
-You know, I’ll be on a beach somewhere and I’m able to manage my business from there and I make my own schedule and I have a sense of freedom that I never felt in my life and a sense of pride in my work.
-There is an amazing feeling that comes with knowing that you’re good at what you do and having like a pride in that.
+You know, I’ll be on a beach somewhere and I’m able to manage my business from there, I get to make my own schedule, and I have a sense of freedom that I never felt in my life, not to mention an overwhelming sense of pride in my work.
+There’s an amazing feeling that comes with knowing that you’re good at what you do.

 Take me back to before real estate.
 Were you in sales—or did you always know you would go into real estate?

 God no, I never knew I was going to go into real estate.
 When I finished high school, I had no clue what to do.
-My family doesn’t have a big background in education—like I had one person in our family on both sides go to University.
-I didn’t know what I wanted to be, so I studied film because I love movies, I love documentaries.
-I said, “I have a passion for that, so maybe that can turn into something.”
-I studied film for a year and a half and then I got offered a job in Europe—a film crew, they were shooting in Montreal, I got a job on the set, I made friends with the producer, and I ended up spending two years after that making documentaries with them.
-When we were in Germany, we spent like four months in Bosnia, England.
-It was an amazing, crazy life experience and I learned a lot about myself, but I think that in doing that I also learned that I have a passion for watching movies and acting documentaries, I will always have that passion.
-But, I missed my home, I missed my friends.
-It was a living out of a suitcase lifestyle and that wasn’t for me.
+My family doesn’t have a big background in education—like I had one person at that point from each side of my family go to University.
+I didn’t know what I wanted to be.
+I studied film because I love movies, especially documentaries.
+I said, “I have a passion for that, so maybe that can turn that in to something.”
+I studied film for a year and a half and then I got offered a job with a film crew from Germany who were shooting in Montreal.
+I became good friends with the producer, and I ended up spending two years after that making documentaries with them overseas.
+In Germany, a few months in Bosnia and England.
+It was an amazing, crazy life experience and I learned a lot about myself, but I think that in doing that I also learned that while I have a passion for watching movies, I missed my home, I missed my friends.
+It was a ‘living out of a suitcase’ lifestyle and that wasn’t for me.

 Where did that path take you to when you came back to Montreal?

-When I came back, I said, “I don’t want to do this but am I going to go back to school to study, what?”
-So, I started working.
+When I came back, I said, “I don’t want to do this but am I seriously going to go back to school to study, and if so…what?”
+So, until I figured it out, I started working.
 I got a whole bunch of jobs.
-None of them really did anything for me until I started working in what I thought was going to be like my ‘end.’
-I couldn’t imagine working a 9-to-5 office job, but I said, you know, “it will be temporary.
+None of them really did anything for me until I started working in what I thought was going to be my ‘end of the road’ office job.
+I couldn’t imagine working a 9-to-5 desk job, but I said, you know, “it will be temporary.
 You’ll figure it out.”
-So, I got an office job for a property management company and the girl that they had renting their apartments ended up quitting to go back to school, so I started taking some of the rental phone calls and I was good at basically selling people over the phone for some of the apartments.
+So, I got a job working for a property management company.
+The girl that they had renting their apartments ended up quitting to go back to school, so I started taking some of the rental phone calls, and discovered I was good at selling people over the phone and renting the apartments.
 They would call for one and ask If it’s available, I’d say “no, but we have this—you know what’s great about this building is that it has this and this.”
-I guess you know, one thing led to another, and I started renting apartments for them.
+I guess you know, one thing led to another, and I started renting apartments full time for them.

 When you say that, did it come naturally, like a people skill?
 How do you develop that?

-I guess part of it came naturally and I’ve always liked a challenge, so because it wasn’t what I was paid to do on a day to day there, it was something new, something fun.
-It wasn’t really my job description, but if I could conquer it and impress my boss… I was like, “you know what?
-This is fun.”
-It gave me something to do so they ended up hiring me to rent their apartment, and I did really well.
+I guess part of it came naturally, but I’ve always liked a challenge.
+Every day was something new, something fun.
+I did really well.
 I rented a lot of their vacant apartments.
-I was going all over the place, and I liked getting out of the office.
-I liked going to show apartments and my commissions with them were $50 an apartment—not big money.
+I was going all over the place, and it worked for me because I really liked getting out of the office.
+I liked going to show apartments, but my commissions with them were $50 an apartment—not big money.

 How did you know that?
 Because you were studying it and learning about the industry?

-I remember at the time the interest rates were a little high—I’m sure people wish they were the ones who didn’t buy because the interest rates are really kicking themselves— but the interest rates were a little high, and there are a lot of people saying, you know, “Is it better to rent now or buy?”
-And there were so many brokers who are saying, “100% it’s better to buy, better to buy,” but they were renting, and people knew they were renting!
+I remember at the time the interest rates were a little high— and there were a lot of people saying, you know, “Is it better to rent now and buy later when the rates go down?”
+Obviously so many brokers were saying, “100% it’s better to buy” but they themselves were renting, and people knew they were renting!
 So, I was like, “How are you going to do one thing and tell your clients another?
-If you believe something, if you’re capable of seeing it through, then see it through.
+If you believe in something, and you’re capable of seeing it through, then put your money where your mouth is”.
 I always wanted to stand by what I was telling my clients.
 I still tell my clients now, if you don’t know where you want to go, or let’s say you’re in a relationship and you don’t know how that’s going to turn out or if there’s other factors other than just, you know, the money, then they take a take a moment and reflect on what’s best for you, but overall, I’m always going to say, “I invested in the stock market.
-I’ve invested in other people companies, and the only one that has always paid off for me is real estate.”
+I’ve invested in other people’s businesses, and so far the only one that has really paid off for me is real estate.”

 I’m sure you can speak to clients now with such a different tone of confidence, giving advice, right?

-Yeah, exactly because I’ve lived it.
+Yeah.
 A big misconception is that if you buy an income property, an investment property, it has to be a ‘plex.
-It has to be a duplex or triplex.
-I see so many people who work hard in their jobs, they’re very busy, you know, they’re starting new families or they’re getting married; they have a lot going on their life and they’ll buy a duplex or triplex.
-First of all, they’ll put a huge down payment, so they put all of their money into this one property, and then they realize what it takes to maintain it.
-You know, leaks that happen in the middle of the night.
-The roof needs to be changed.
-There’s a high tenant turnover rate because they rented out low.
-It turns into a big headache for them.
-They don’t invest their money wisely in that property because they don’t have experience yet and then they burn themselves, and they say, “You know what, I made a mistake.
+A lot of first time investors think they have to start with a duplex or a triplex.
+I see so many people who work long hours at their jobs, they’re very busy, you know, or maybe they’re starting their families or they’re getting married etc etc; they have a lot going on their life and they go ahead and buy a duplex or triplex, and then they realize what it takes to maintain it.
+You know, pipes burst in the middle of the night, the roof needs to be changed, or there’s a high tenant turnover rate that demands a lot of attention and work.
+It turns into a big headache for these already busy people.
+They don’t have experience yet, and they burn themselves out, and then tell anyone who will listen, “You know what, I made a mistake.
 Real estate is not a good investment.”

 I can explain the difference though—my first investment was a condo.
 I put 5% down.
-I lived in it for one year because that’s the CMA says we have to do, and then I rented it out.
-I let it build in equity and what I tell people is that there’s so many different ways to make money without breaking.
-With condos, what I love about them is you pay your condo fees and for the most part, it’s taken care of.
-As long as you buy in a stable building, with a good management, with a good reserve fund, it’s a pretty safe investment.
-I always buy in up-and-coming areas.
-While you’re living in it, make it as nice as you can, put nice furniture and decorate it, paint it—little things that are going to make it like, “wow.”
-Then, you’re going to get pictures taken of it and when your time is up there, you’re going to rent it out for top dollar.
-Once you rent it out for top dollar, that’s going to cover all of your capital, your interest, your taxes, your condo fees.
-If you can break even, amazing.
-If it costs you a little out of pocket every month, it honestly doesn’t matter—it’s the interest portion that you’re throwing away, but the capital is going to come back in your pocket.
-I always say if everything can be covered, you’re golden.
+I lived in it for one year because that’s the CMHC says we have to do, and then I rented it out.
+I let it grow in equity.
+What I tell people is that there are so many different ways to make money in real estate without the headaches.
+With condos, what I love about them is you pay your condo fees and for the most part, things are taken care of.
+As long as you buy in a stable building, with good management, with a good reserve fund, it’s usually a pretty safe investment.
+While you’re living in it, make it as nice as you can, get nice furniture, decorate it, paint it—little things that are going to make it, “wow.”
+Then, you’re going to get professional pictures taken of it and when your time is up there, I guarantee you’re going to rent it out for top dollar.
+That’s going to cover all of your mortgage payment, your interest, your taxes, your condo fees.
+If you can break even, amazing, if everything can be covered, you’re golden.
 Your job is to sit on that property and let it build in value.
-So then, you go to your next one.
-If you have your down payment already for your next one, amazing, cool, buy your next one.
-On average, real estate will go up about 5% in equity every year, so sit on it, take a variable rate so you don’t have a big penalty, and then—say you bought the condo for $200k and 2 1/2 years later, it’s worth 275—you can refinance that and pull 90% of the equity from it.
-We can easily go get a $50k for a down payment on another place, pull it out, buy your next one.
+So then, when you’re ready, you go buy your next one.
+If you have your down payment already for your next purchase, amazing, cool, do it!
+Say you bought that condo for $200k and 2 1/2 years later, it’s worth 275—you can refinance that and pull up to 90% of the equity from it, which could also be your down payment on another place.

 How do you manage your portfolio and growing assets?